 - Online therapy platforms

-Understanding teenage moodiness requires looking beyond just the challenging behaviors to recognize the complex interplay of biological changes and external pressures that shape adolescent emotions.
+Understanding why are teenagers moody requires looking beyond just the challenging behaviors to recognize the complex interplay of biological changes and external pressures that shape adolescent emotions.

 I’ve seen how teenage mood swings often leave both parents and teens feeling overwhelmed.
 Yet I believe that with the right knowledge and support strategies most families can navigate this challenging period successfully.